o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world.md

 For physics, **Height Query Resolution** controls the heightfield quad spacing of the underlying collider.
 For rendering, this determines the triangle density of the closest level of detail.

-**Surface Data Query Resolution** affects the density of detail material weight data.
+**Surface Data Query Resolution** affects the density of the detail material weight data that is used for detail material blending.